KimeriTenko/Breakout/README.md

 # Game Logic
 Player uses the paddle element to break through several rows of colored bricks.
 # MVP Criteria
 Player's "paddle" will move left and right, start ball movement and repell ball collisions.
-Gmae will have a score.
+Game will have a score.

 # Post-MVP Plans
 I would like to give the game elements a neon glow and simple outlines for a pleasant, modern feel.
 It would also be nice to make a custom art title screen.
 I would like to add other modes of game play ala Super Breakout style.
+Would also be nice to add musical tones to block breakage.

 # Project Planning
 Breakout will use plain JavaScript, CSS, and HTML5 to render and animate the game.
 The game's main components will be broken down as follows: